Barbara’s Stage 4 DLBCL Non-Hodgkin’s Lymphoma Story

 How do CAR T and the clinical trial compare?
 Do you wish you would have done CAR T again?

 I don’t really wish I had done CAR T again.
-This gives me more freedom.
-The pill every day.
-The once-a-month chemotherapy.
-It’ll be six months or seven months, so I need freedom in my life right now.
+This gives me more freedom: the pill every day, the once-a-month chemotherapy.
+It’ll be 6 months or 7 months, so I need freedom in my life right now.
 I just need to not be so tied down to cancer.

 I feel like hopefully it could work, but if it doesn’t, at least I got some freedom to live a life.
 It’s really hard when you’re just tied to a cancer center constantly.
 It takes a toll on my husband with all the driving and the waiting.

-We’re in our seventies.
-I’d have a completely different attitude if I was twenty to thirties.
+We’re in our 70s.
+I’d have a completely different attitude if I was 20 to 30s.
 I feel like whatever happens, happens.
 It’s been kind of a long haul, but I’m just hoping that maybe my experience is like a handbook to somebody else.

 None of the procedures they do are really painful.
 I got a blood infection from the port, and when they took that out, that was painful, but it was because it was so infected in that area.
 But all the other procedures I had, I really didn’t have a problem.
 I had to have one therapy for weeks and IVs and all that.
 But you just get through that kind of side effect.